thedersen/backbone.validation/README.md

 // Binding from outside a view var SomeView = Backbone.View.extend({
 });
-var someView = new SomeView();
+var someView = new SomeView({model: new SomeModel()});
 Backbone.Validation.bind(someView);
 ```

 ### Binding to view with a model

+For this to work, your view must have an instance property named *model* that holds your model before you perform the binding.

-When binding to a view with a model, the [validate](http://documentcloud.github.com/backbone/#Model-validate) method on the model is overridden to perform the validation.
+When binding to a view with a model, Backbone's [validate](http://documentcloud.github.com/backbone/#Model-validate) method on the model is overridden to perform the validation.
 In addition, the model's [isValid](http://backbonejs.org/#Model-isValid) method is also overridden to provide some extra functionality.

 ### Binding to view with a collection

+For this to work, your view must have an instance property named *collection* that holds your collection before you perform the binding.

 When binding to a view with a collection, all models in the collection are bound as described previously.
 When you are adding or removing models from your collection, they are bound/unbound accordingly.